-Potential impacts from the dredging project are discussed in Section 1.0 and include temporary impacts to wetlands, temporary trail closures (at Bassett Creek Park), tree loss, and impacts to bat habitat.
+Potential impacts from the dredging project are discussed in Section 6.0 and include permit requirements (e.g., Minnesota Department of Natural Resources public waters work permit), temporary impacts to wetlands, temporary trail closures and park impacts (at Bassett Creek Park), tree loss, and impacts to bat habitat.
 Of these, the most significant consideration for the project is the need to manage trail usage to maintain pedestrian safety and park use at Bassett Creek Park during the project.
-Continued coordination with the Crystal Parks and Recreation Department will be required during final design to address this issue.
+Continued coordination with the Crystal Parks and Recreation Department will be required during final design of the Bassett Creek Park Pond project to address this issue.

 The proposed project will result in increased permanent pool volume and sediment storage volume in both ponds and, therefore, reduced sediment and phosphorus loading to the North Branch of Bassett Creek and all downstream water bodies, including the Mississippi River.
-Estimates of existing pollutant loading are presented in Section 6.
-P8 model results estimate the total reduction in pollutant loading as a result of deepening Bassett Creek Park Pond would be 1,792 pounds per year of total suspended sediment and 7 pounds per year of total phosphorus.
-For deepening Winnetka Pond East, the model estimates the pond would remove 1,271 pounds per year of total suspended sediment and 5.0 pounds per year of total phosphorus.
+Estimates of existing pollutant loading are presented in Section 6.0.
+P8 model results estimate the total reduction in pollutant loading as a result of deepening Bassett Creek Park Pond to 10 feet (alternative 2) would be 1,792 pounds per year of total suspended sediment and 7 pounds per year of total phosphorus.
+For deepening Winnetka Pond East to 6.0 feet (alternative 3), the model estimates the total reduction in pollutant loading would be 1,823 pounds per year of total suspended sediment and 7.1 pounds per year of total phosphorus.
 If both projects are implemented, the estimated treatment effectiveness of Bassett Creek Park Pond is reduced to 1,217 pounds per year of total suspended sediment and 4.7 pounds per year of total phosphorus.